 - Finely dice the tuna and salmon using a rocking motion with your knife.
 As the tuna and salmon spreads out, scrape it back to the centre and repeat, cutting in different directions each time until a "mince" is formed.

-- Divide 2 portions cooked Japanese short-grain rice into portions and make a bed of 3 perilla leaves and 2 tbsp shredded sushi nori seaweed "kizami nori".
+- Divide 2 portions cooked Japanese short-grain rice into portions and make a bed of 3 perilla leaves (shiso) and 2 tbsp kizami nori (shredded nori).

 - Mix well before eating and enjoy!